Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Experiments

 \subsection{Results}

 The results of our experiments on the OASST and HelpSteer datasets, covering all possible combinations of \acrshort{et} features, models, and inclusion methods, as shown in \autoref{main_oasst} and \autoref{main_helpsteer} respectively.
 For the Mistral model, results for the \textbf{GazeAdd} method are unavailable due to the inability to map features between the \acrshort{et} prediction model's tokenizer and the reward model's tokenizer (details in Appendix \ref{sec:remapping_appen}).
-In what follows, we discuss the main findings.
+In what follows, we present key findings based on three seeds, reporting the average, mean, and statistical significance.

 \textbf{Effect of Model Initialization.} We evaluate the impact of model initialization on performance.
 Open-access \acrshort{llms} typically come in two forms: a pre-trained version without human alignment and a final version that has undergone alignment with human feedback.
 Since we lack access to intermediate checkpoints, we experiment with both pre-trained models (Mistral 7B and Llama 3) and models that are already human-aligned (Llama 3 Instruct).
 Our goal is to confirm that our method is effective for \acrshort{rm} initialized with both pre-trained and human-aligned checkpoints.
 When comparing accuracy improvements relative to the baseline (without \acrshort{et} features), all models show considerable gains from incorporating implicit feedback.
-Notably, the Llama 3 8B and Mistral 7B models, which had no prior alignment, demonstrate over 20\% performance improvement from the incorporation of \acrshort{et} features, indicating that unaligned models benefit more from implicit feedback.
+Notably, the Llama 3 8B and Mistral 7B models, which had no prior alignment, demonstrate performance improvement from the incorporation of \acrshort{et} features, indicating that unaligned models can benefit from implicit feedback.

 \textbf{Inclusion method.} The results shown \autoref{main_oasst} and \autoref{main_helpsteer} indicate that both \textbf{GazeConcat} methods and \textbf{GazeAdd} introduce a substantial performance improvements to the \acrshort{rm}.
 Across both datasets, concatenating embeddings (\textbf{GazeConcat}) delivers more consistent results.
 Incorporating \acrshort{et} information through specialized separator embeddings allows the model to process both text and \acrshort{et} features more robustly.
 However, in the HelpSteer dataset (\autoref{main_helpsteer}), directly adding \acrshort{et} information to the text embeddings (\textbf{GazeAdd}) results in the greatest improvement over the baseline.